Nootropics are supplements used to boost cognition and memory. In other words – smart drugs.

 - The noopept metabolite, cyclopropyl glycine, binds to AMPA receptors in the brain.[ref]
 AMPA receptors are glutamate receptors essential to brain plasticity and neuronal transmission.[ref]

 Recently, research has focused on using neuropeptides such as noopept for Alzheimer’s disease.
 Phase III and other clinical trials have been done in Russia.
 Unfortunately for me, much of the research is published in Russian.
 A recent cell study showed that noopept enhances neuronal cell viability by reducing the excessive production of ROS in Alzheimer’s brain cells.
 This protects against amyloid-beta toxicity.[ref]

 Cell studies show that noopept may protect cell viability in an Alzheimer’s model.[ref]

 Animal studies on noopept show that it can eliminate the symptoms of learned helplessness.[ref]

 Another clinical trial in Russia found mild improvements from noopept in stroke patients.
-The trial (with a placebo control) used a 20 mg daily dose for 2 months.[ref]
+The trial (with a placebo control) used a 20 mg daily dose for two months.[ref]

 - Animal studies also show that Noopept does not seem to increase cell proliferation.
-This is important because HIF-1A is increased in cancer cells.[ref]
+It is important because HIF-1A is increased in cancer cells.[ref]

 - Additionally, animal studies show that noopept is not genotoxic (does not cause DNA damage).[ref]